komietty/svelte-editor/README.md

 ```
 npm i svelditor
 ```
-then in your app, you have to define components and root frame to start with.
+Then in your app, All you have to define components and root frame to start with.

 ```Svelte
 <script>